Randomized Geodesic Flow on Hyperbolic Groups: Background and Introduction

-The aim of this paper is to develop a random walks analog of geodesic flow on hyperbolic groups.
 The study of geodesic flows on closed negatively curved manifolds side-by-side with Brownian motion or random walks on their universal cover has a rich history.
 See \cite{kaimanovich,ledrappier,hamenstadt,roblin,cdst} for a small, but representative sample.
 Gromov-hyperbolic groups $G$ \cite{gro-hyp} provide a far-reaching generalization of fundamental groups of closed negatively curved manifolds.
 However, extending the notion of geodesic flow to hyperbolic groups $G$ is problematic due to non-uniqueness of geodesics between points.
 In \cite[Theorem 8.3C]{gro-hyp}, Gromov gives a construction for geodesic flows on hyperbolic groups.
-However, the associated $\R-$action is not by isometries in this construction.
+However, the associated group action on the resulting flow space is not by isometries in this construction.
 A related bi-combing was constructed by Mineyev-Monod-Shalom in \cite{mms}, and a topological analog of the geodesic flow was developed by Mineyev in \cite{mineyev}.
-A more measure-theoretic version of a geodesic flow on hyperbolic groups was developed by Bader-Furman in \cite{BF}: this construction is philosophically related to the present paper.
+A more measure-theoretic version of a geodesic flow on hyperbolic groups was developed by Bader-Furman in \cite{BF} building on earlier work of Furman \cite{furman}: this construction is philosophically related to the present paper.
 Roblin's work \cite{roblin} on $CAT(-1)$ spaces deserves special mention.
 A key technical problem addressed in many of these papers is the fact that geodesics between pairs of points in a hyperbolic group are only \emph{coarsely unique, but not unique in general}.
-We adopt a completely opposite point of view in this paper, by considering \emph{all possible paths}, thus doing away entirely with the problem of selecting a preferred path.
-The natural framework that we need to set up thus becomes one of bi-infinite random walks.
-Once we construct such a framework, geodesic flow (more precisely, the time one map associated with the geodesic flow) gets replaced by a natural shift on the space of parametrized bi-infinite random walk paths.